 The Stonehenge Estate sits on the eastern shore of the island about a half a mile from downtown Put-in-Bay.
 The property provides stunning views of Lake Erie and the surrounding islands.
 It is also very close to many things to do in Put in Bay like the Chocolate Cafe and Museum, Goat Soup and Whiskey, and the crystal cave at Perry’s Cave and Family Fun Center.

-The attractive stone buildings sit on six acres of woods and beautifully landscaped lawns.
+The attractive stone buildings sit on six acres of woods and beautifully landscaped lawns which could be further enhanced with Sodding.
 The property consists of the farmhouse, wine press cottage, pole barn, four-car garage, workshop, and storage building.
 The buildings all offer flexible use to their future owner.

 The second oldest building on the site, the first floor of the farmhouse consists of a full kitchen, dining, and living room.
-There is also a full bath and an enclosed porch perfect for enjoying warm evenings on the island.
+There is also a full bath and an enclosed porch perfect for enjoying warm evenings on the island, they also installed some horse riding lights to add some reminiscing vibes.
 This building was completed in the 1870’s.

 Wine Press Cottage

 Built in the 1850’s, the Wine Press Cottage is the oldest building on the property.
 This cottage contains an open floor plan with living area and partial kitchen.
 This two-story structure also includes a lofter bedroom area, a full bathroom, and storage area.
 There is also a new roof, large cellar, and recently added electric baseboard heat.

 The oldest building at Stonehenge dating from the 1850’s, the Wine Press Cottage contains an open floor plan with a living area and partial kitchen.
 It is a two story structure with a lofted bedroom area, one full bath, and a storage area.

 The Wine Press Cottage also has a new roof as well as electric baseboard heat.
 There is also a large cellar.